Groups acting on trees with Tits' independence property (P): Invariant structures

 A \defbold{cycle graph} is a finite connected graph in which all vertices have degree $2$.
-As conventions can differ here, we emphasize that the cycle graph of order $1$ consists of a vertex with a loop, but edge-reversal is nontrivial on the loop; the cycle graph of order $2$ consists of two vertices with two edges between them.
+As conventions can differ here, we emphasise that the cycle graph of order $1$ consists of a vertex with a loop, but edge-reversal is nontrivial on the loop; the cycle graph of order $2$ consists of two vertices with two edges between them.
+A \defbold{cyclic orientation} of a cycle graph $\Gamma$ is an orientation that includes exactly one element of $o\inv(v)$ for each $v \in V\Gamma$.
+One sees that each cycle graph admits two cyclic orientations, both of which are \scpos.
 We say a graph is \defbold{acyclic} if it has no cycle subgraphs.
-In particular, trees are precisely the orientable acyclic connected graphs.
+In particular, trees are precisely the orientable acyclic connected graphs. \end{defn}

+In any connected graph other than a tree, there is a \defbold{smallest cotree} described as $\Gamma'$ in the following lemma (which could be the whole graph), and cotrees are connected induced subgraphs that contain the smallest cotree (which is clearly unique).

+\begin{lem} Let $\Gamma$ be a connected graph.
+Let $F$ be the set of vertices $v \in V\Gamma$ such that $v$ belongs to a cycle subgraph or $o\inv(v)$ contains a loop.
+Let $\Gamma'$ be the subgraph induced by the union of all simple paths (including empty paths) with endpoints in $F$.
+Then $\Gamma'$ is empty if and only if $\Gamma$ is a tree; otherwise, $\Gamma'$ is connected.
+In either case, given a nonempty connected induced subgraph $\Gamma''$ of $\Gamma$, then $\Gamma''$ is a cotree if and only if $\Gamma' \subseteq \Gamma''$. \end{lem}